lwrly/mark/README.md

 ## Install

-Add the registry to your .npmrc:
+Add the registry to your `.npmrc`:
 ```
 registry=https://npm.pkg.github.com/lwrly
 ```